getgauge-examples/gauge-example-ruby/specs/products.md

 Delete a product
 ----------------
 tags: admin, product, delete

+* This is an example of a scenario WIP
 The below concept is an example of nested concept, check out the definition.
 * Delete product "Learning Go"